 Too many times conversations about money end up getting competitive.
 Let’s stop boasting about how much our house is worth or how much we spend on Jr’s school fees and start talking about our relationship with day-to-day spending and saving.

 3. Be positive about money

 Another bad habit we fall into is being immediately negative about money.
 Stop saying: “Oh I’m/he’s/she’s useless with money, always have been” or “I can’t get my head around ISAs/pensions/savings, it’s all too complicated”.
 Instead look at the positives and work from there.
 Start with “I’m very good at saving for the short-term, but I need to start planning further ahead” or “I’ve made a great start on my savings, now how can I top them up a little more?”

 4. Make it a date

 When you need to talk money, don’t do it when you’re both frazzled and clearly not in the mood.
 Be disciplined and agree to set an hour or so aside when you can go through the issues you need to discuss.
-If you’re in a romantic relationship together, maybe focus on a longer-term financial goal you both want to achieve - whether it’s a new car, a holiday, your wedding or a baby.
+If you’re in a romantic relationship together, maybe focus on a longer-term financial goal you both want to achieve - whether it’s a new car, a holiday, your wedding, a baby or your retirement.
 If you work together on your next ‘project’ you’ll be more likely to achieve your goal.
 If you’re flatmates, look at ways to divvy up the shared financial responsibilities and then spend time every once in a while checking-in and making sure it’s working and that you’re both on top of your share of the tasks.
 If you want to broach something with Mum & Dad, set time aside rather than dropping a bombshell as dinner’s being prepared or they’re rushing to drop you off somewhere.